wolfvictorOSI/Edge-Data-Store-Docs/V1/Configuration/Storage runtime config.md

 ### StreamStorageLimitMb

-StreamStorageLimitMb is the maximum size in megabytes that a stream can reach.
-When a stream exceeds the size specified, older data will be deleted from the file.
-Data will be removed from the stream until the stream is at or below the StreamStorageTargetMb value.
-It is recommended that the target value be smaller than the limit since trimming can be an expensive operation and should be done infrequently.
+Use the StreamStorageLimitMb property to set the maximum size in megabytes that a stream can reach.
+When a stream exceeds the size specified, older data is deleted from the file until the stream is at or below the StreamStorageTargetMb value.
+The target value, set in the StreamStorageTargetMb property, needs to be smaller than the maximum specified in this property.

 #### StreamStorageLimitMb type